ATLANTBH/abh-restaurants/README.md

 Open http://localhost:4200 in browser.
 You can login as admin by using following credentials: `admin@example.com:admin`.

 ## Deployment of all services using Docker compose
 The most simplest way to deploy all services as containers is by using Docker compose solution.
+To use Docker Compose, you need to install following tools:
+- Docker
+- Docker Compose

 On the root level of the project, you can find `docker-compose.yml` file which will be used for that purpose.
 To deploy all services, simply use command:
 ```
 docker-compose up -d